misc-courses/web-cs105-f24/content/lectures/lecture9-bdd.md

 title: "Lecture 9 - BDD"
 name: "Lecture 9 - BDD"
 date: "2019-10-08"
-published: true
+published: false
 ---

 ## Motivating Behavioral Driven Design (BDD)

 <!-- Adapted from David Patterson and Armando Fox under CC-BY-SA-NC -->

 Why do SW projects fail?
 Failing projects:

-* Don't do what customers want
+- Don't do what customers want
-* Or are late
+- Or are late
-* Or over budget
+- Or over budget
-* Or are hard to maintain and evolve
+- Or are hard to maintain and evolve
-* Or all of the above
+- Or all of the above

 How do Agile processes help us avoid those problems?
 Recall that in an Agile process you:

-* Work closely and continuously with stakeholders to develop requirements, tests
+- Work closely and continuously with stakeholders to develop requirements, tests
-* Maintain working prototype while deploying new features every iteration.
+- Maintain working prototype while deploying new features every iteration.
   Iterations are typically 1 or 2 weeks instead of Waterfall's 5 major phases, each months long.
-* Check with stakeholders on what’s next, to validate building right thing
+- Check with stakeholders on what’s next, to validate building right thing

 Behavioral Driven Design (BDD) asks questions about behavior of an application before and during development to reduce miscommunication.
 BDD is really about